-When building scalable web applications, choosing the suitable framework/library for frontend development is essential.
+When building scalable web applications, web development companies have to give due attention to choosing a suitable framework/library for front-end development.
+This is essential and the foundation of the process.
 This decision often comes down to choosing between Angular or React.

 So, which one is an ideal choice for frontend web development?